Data Structures in Python

 Taiwan Taipei

-¶Dictionaries are extremely flexible mappings of keys to values, and form the basis of much of Python's internal implementation.
-They can be created via a comma-separated list of key:value
+dict¶Dictionaries are extremely flexible mappings of keys to values, and form the basis of much of Python's internal implementation.
+They can be created via a comma-separated list of key:value pairs within braces.

 boston_celtics = {